-Surgery or radiotherapy to the lymph nodes in the armpit can cause swelling of the arm (lymphoedema).
-If you notice any swelling, speak to your specialist nurse or cancer doctor.
+Surgery or radiotherapy to the lymph nodes in the armpit can cause swelling of the arm (lymphoedema - see pages 112 to 113).
+If you notice any swelling in your arm or breast, speak to your specialist nurse or cancer doctor.
 Treatment can be more effective if it starts earlier.
-We have more information on reducing the risk of lymphoedema (see page 96).
+We have more information on reducing the risk of lymphoedema.